Chapter 14: System Configuration for In-Silico

 We can access your Windows files from within WSL2 using the following command:

-We can view and edit Linux files directly in Windows File Explorer by navigating to:
+You can also view and edit Linux files directly in Windows File Explorer by navigating to:

 \\wsl.localhost\